Mentorship FAQs

 Do mentees get compensated?

-What are some of the projects and employers participating in the Mentorship program?
+What are some of the projects and employers participating in mentorship programs?

 Open source projects participating in the Mentorship program include the Linux Kernel, Zephyr, Open Mainframe Project, Jaeger, and Vue.js.
 Corporate participants include Huawei and Twitter.